bef17821/Group-2-Project-2/README.md

 We also noted that there is ambuguity in what defines a gender-biased crime which could account for the low rates in some counties.
 A lot of gender biased crime is classifed as Domestic Violence or various other categories instead of as Gender-biased and therefore wouldn't show up in our data.
 It is likely that counties that note 0 instances of gender-biased crime do actually have some gender related cases that are categorized differently.

+### Religion-based Hate Crimes per Capita

+County with the highest per capita Relgion-based crimes:
+- New York county
+  ~4.4 crimes per 10,000 people.
+This is the 3rd most populous county in New York.

+County with the lowest per capita religion-based hate crimes:
+- Fulton, Genesee, Hamilton, Lewis, Schuyler, Steuben, Wyoming all had 0
+- Of the counties that had at least one instance, Chatauqua County had the lease with ~.07701 crimes per 10,000 people.

+Relgion based crimes were the least reported category of crime in our data.
+We did further research and found that there isn't much variation in relgion in New york, and the counties that reported no or very few religion-based hate crimes tended to have large populations of people who shared that same religion.